Sustainable agriculture

 Shade-grown coffee, a form of polyculture (an example of sustainable agriculture) in imitation of natural ecosystems.
 Trees provide resources for the coffee plants such as shade, nutrients, and soil structure; the farmers harvest coffee and timber.

-Sustainable agriculture is farming in sustainable ways meeting society's present food and textile needs, without compromising the ability for current or future generations to meet their needs.
+Sustainable agriculture is farming in a way that reduces environmental harm, aids and expands natural resources and ensures that non-renewable resources are harnessed for productive purposes.
 It can be based on an understanding of ecosystem services.
 There are many methods to increase the sustainability of agriculture.
 When developing agriculture within the sustainable food systems, it is important to develop flexible business processes and farming practices.

 Agriculture has an enormous environmental footprint, playing a significant role in causing climate change (food systems are responsible for one third of the anthropogenic greenhouse gas emissions), water scarcity, water pollution, land degradation, deforestation and other processes; it is simultaneously causing environmental changes and being impacted by these changes.
 Sustainable agriculture consists of environment friendly methods of farming that allow the production of crops or livestock without causing damage to human or natural systems.
 It involves preventing adverse effects on soil, water, biodiversity, and surrounding or downstream resources, as well as to those working or living on the farm or in neighboring areas.
 Elements of sustainable agriculture can include permaculture, agroforestry, mixed farming, multiple cropping, and crop rotation.
 Land sparing, which combines conventional intensive agriculture with high yields and the protection of natural habitats from conversion to farmland, can also be considered a form of sustainable agriculture.

 Developing sustainable food systems contributes to the sustainability of the human population.
 For example, one of the best ways to mitigate climate change is to create sustainable food systems based on sustainable agriculture.
 Sustainable agriculture provides a potential solution to enable agricultural systems to feed a growing population within the changing environmental conditions.
 Besides sustainable farming practices, dietary shifts to sustainable diets are an intertwined way to substantially reduce environmental impacts.
 Numerous sustainability standards and certification systems exist, including organic certification, Rainforest Alliance, Fair Trade, UTZ Certified, GlobalGAP, Bird Friendly, and the Common Code for the Coffee Community (4C).